MateoCamara/complex-vae/README.md

 # complex-vae
-Complex-number-aware Variational Autoencoder for audio tasks
+Complex-number-aware Convolutional Variational Autoencoder for audio tasks

-This Variational Autoencoder uses ComplexPytorch (https://github.com/wavefrontshaping/complexPyTorch) to generate a Complex Latent Space.
-It follows the paradigm described in the following paper:
+This Convolutional Variational Autoencoder uses ComplexPytorch (https://github.com/wavefrontshaping/complexPyTorch) to generate a Complex Latent Space.
+It follows the paradigm described in Nakashika's paper:

 Complex-Valued Variational Autoencoder: A Novel Deep Generative Model for Direct Representation of Complex Spectra.
 T Nakashika - INTERSPEECH, 2020